squaremo/js-pmd/README.md

 `prototype` property.
 This conveniently gives us the ability to specialise on types (the constructors) or values (the arguments themselves and constructor prototypes).

+JavaScript's built-in constructors don't have a common ancestor; for this reason I introduced an `Any` constructor to act as a top type (i.e., it accepts any value).
+This makes defining methods with unused arguments easier and admits some optimisations described in the paper.